 PersuasionBack to Course Guide

 The course presents the major theories of persuasion and teaches students how to apply them in interpersonal communication, business, and civic arenas.
-Key topic areas include the psychology of persuasion, source credibility, audience adaptation, persuasive analysis, persuasive speech, motivational appeals, social campaigns, and manipulation.
+Key topic areas include credibility, audience adaptation, persuasive analysis, persuasive speech, motivation, social campaigns, and manipulation.

 UPON COMPLETION OF THE COURSE, THE STUDENT WILL BE COMPETENT IN:

-- Identifying persuasive verbal and nonverbal behaviors in public speaking, interpersonal relationships, and business settings.
+- Identifying persuasive verbal and nonverbal behaviors in speeches.

 - Describing how persuasion is used in the political process.